-At Foothills at Red Oak Recovery anxiety treatment center, therapists have heard of constant tiredness.
+Foothills at Red Oak Recovery treats co-occurring issues, and therapists have heard of constant tiredness.
 Your adolescent feels like they’ve been on edge and unable to relax during the day or night.
 Not surprisingly, they’re feeling irritable.
 Similarly, the individual can’t concentrate.

-Anxiety treatment addresses the mental health disorder as well as the symptoms.
+Anxiety treatment addresses the mental health disorder as well as the symptoms while also simultaneously working on substance abuse issues.
 It enables your teen to deal with intrusive thoughts.
 Most importantly, it helps with physiological expressions of the condition.

 What Treatment Could Look Like for Your Teen

-- Family therapy, which helps you find new ways of supporting your teen during and after anxiety treatment
+- Family therapy, which helps you find new ways of supporting your teen during and after treating anxiety and co-occurring issues

 - Pharmacological support that establishes neurotransmitter equilibrium and prevents the sudden anxiety attacks